bryanjeremysmith/note-taker/README.md

 ## Description

 This project allows the user to add Notes (containing a title and text).
 The user can also delete a Note once completed.
+This project is hosted on Heroku.

 ## Table of Contents